 Even the most knowledgeable home owner will benefit from the experience of a professional home inspector who has inspected thousands of homes.
 Our inspections check all elements of the home.
 For example, questions concerning signs of wear and roof life expectancy, structural wood frame cracks, wet stains/or efflorescence on basement walls, the condition and life expectancy of the heating system are answered.
 You will have a better understanding of the home before leaving the property.
 We will help you organize all the important facts concerning the house and grounds.

 No house is perfect.
 No matter how large or small or expensive a house, every plumbing fixture has at least one valve, gasket or hose that can dry out if the item in question is not in use.
 That causes gaps that can result in leaks or even floods when a new home owner moves in.
 If problems are found with the house, you will know what to expect.
 In the photo on the left improper repairs were found, something that the average person would ot understand.
 The seller may be flexible with the contract terms if major problems are found.
 If your budget is tight, this information will be extremely important to you.

-As professional home inspectors in New Jersey, there should be no other financial interests in the property as defined by the ASHI (American Society of Home Inspectors) “Code of Ethics”.
+As professional home inspectors in Jacksonville, there should be no other financial interests in the property as defined by the ASHI (American Society of Home Inspectors) “Code of Ethics”.
 We generally do not offer repair contracts if work needs to be done to the house.
 During the home inspection, the inspector objectively records all pertinent data that will be of use to you and your attorney before closing in the property.
 The report is confidential.

 Does a Home Inspector need to be an Engineer?